albertoruibal/carballo/readme.md

 History
 =======

-Version 0.9: A 150 ELO jump in the engine fixing evaluator bugs
+Version 0.9: Fixes evaluator bugs

 * Reordered some logic in the ExperimentalEvaluator
 * Fixed a bug in the detection of the 2 bishop bonus
-* Fixed a bug in the detection of the candidate passer pawns
+* Fixed another bug in the detection of candidate passer pawns
 * Some improvements in the HTML5 interface

-Version 0.8:
+Version 0.8: Build system and GWT modifications

 * Project build system migrated from Maven to Gradle
 * Solved some evaluator bugs